European-XFEL/Karabo/doc/library/states.rst

 changingSignificant = ``INCREASING|DECREASING``
     defines whether ``INCREASING`` or  ``DECREASING`` should evaluate as more significant.

-In rare scenarios states might to be trumped differently.
+In rare scenarios states might need to be trumped differently.
 Developers can provide for a different trumping method in initialization of the ``StateSignifier``.
-It expects a complete list of base states as input, the order of which determines trumping and provides the same ``returnMostSignificant`` method as in the default trumping implementation.
+A complete list of base states should be provided as the trump list, the order of which determines trumping and provides the same ``returnMostSignificant`` method as in the default trumping implementation.

 .. code-block:: Python